Every passerby, every motorcar, every alteration in

 stance caught their attention and was commented on.

-the shame you feel when your inadequacy or guilt is made public
+the shame felt when inadequacy or guilt is made public

 Nel and Sula walked through this valley of eyes chilled by the wind and heated by the